vizune/flight-departure-board/README.md

 # ✈️ Flight Departures Board

-A single-page Vue 2 application built with **Vite** that displays flight departure data from a public API and allows updating each flight’s status.
+A single-page Vue 2 application built with **Vite** that displays flight departure data from a public API and allows updating each flight's status.

 ---

 ## 🚀 Overview

 This project was created as part of a technical test to demonstrate proficiency with **Vue 2**, modern frontend tooling, responsive design, and clean code organization.

 The app fetches real-time flight data and lets users update a flight’s status (e.g., *Departed*, *Delayed*, *Diverted*, *Cancelled*, or custom free text*).

 ---